ShubhamKhandare/storeio/README.md

 - [ ]  Customer place an order for a product.
 	- [x]  Identity customer using JWT or token which can be generated using his mobile number and a OTP
 	- [x]  Bypass the actual OTP validation flow and issue a token on any random number & OTP combination
-	- [x]  Create a customer record if didn’t already exist for that mobile number.
+	- [x]  Create a customer record if didn't already exist for that mobile number.
 	- [x]  Take the cart object as input and convert that into an order.
 	- [x]  Create an order for that store & customer and return back the order id.